Why Do I Have High Electricity Delivery Charges?

 What Are TDSP or TDU Electric Delivery Charges?

 While you have the power to choose your Texas electricity plan, Transmission Distribution Service Provider (TDSP) charges are mandatory.
 What are TDU electric delivery charges?
-Well, TDSP or delivery company charges are the fees associated with servicing and delivering electricity to your meter from the generation source.
+Well, TDSP, or delivery company charges, are the fees associated with servicing and delivering electricity to your meter from the generation source.

-These charges are often referred to by other names such as:
+These charges are often referred to by other names, such as:

 The delivery company, sometimes called your Transmission and Distribution Utility (TDU), is the utility company that manages the energy grid in your area of the state.
 Remember, you have no choice in who your TDSP/TDU is.